ncborcherding/utility/README.md

 There are areas in which we are actively hoping to develop to further facilitate the usefulness of the data set - if you have other suggestions, please reach out using the contact information below.

 *****

 ### License

 The data and analysis of uTILity is provided under a CC BY-ND 4.0 license, please feel free to remix, transform, and build upon the material.
-However, the intent of this resource is noncommercial, if using the data as a nonacademic institution, you are in violation of the lisence agreement.
-Please find out more information [here](https://github.com/ncborcherding/utility/blob/main/LICENSE.txt).
+However, the intent of this resource is noncommercial.

 *****

 ### Contact

-Questions, comments, suggestions, please feel free to contact Nick Borcherding via this repository, [email](mailto:ncborch@gmail.com), or using [twitter](https://twitter.com/theHumanBorch).
+Questions, comments, suggestions, please feel free to contact Nick Borcherding via this repository.